sehugg/awesome-8bitgamedev/CONTRIBUTING.md

 * Check your spelling and grammar.
 * Remove any trailing whitespace.
 * Send a Pull Request with the reason why the library is awesome.
+* Vote for others' Pull Requests that you think are awesome!

 Contributing text adapted from [awesome-python](https://github.com/vinta/awesome-python).